indiarising/hackathon/submissions.md

 The Problem Statement
 ======================

 This has been detailed [here](https://github.com/indiarising/hackathon/blob/master/README.md).
-In summary, we were looking for ideas on an application that would encourage spotfixing by enabling planning, execution and reporting of a fix with technology.
+In summary, we were looking for ideas on a digital application that would encourage spotfixing by enabling planning, execution and reporting of a fix while letting people volunteer their time for spotfixes.

 Overview